STEER Educational Journey

 Why was AS Tracking needed?

 There are many adolescent mental health self-report tools.
-These tools were developed for a clinical market, to diagnose conditions in children already identified with concerns.
+These tools were developed for clinical use, to diagnose conditions in children already identified with concerns.

-Whilst these tools have some use with individual children already referred to a clinician, when used to screen healthy adolescents who are required to supply their names, such self–reports have poor accuracy.
+Whilst these tools have a use with individual children already referred to a clinician, when used to screen healthy adolescents who are required to supply their names, such self–reports have poor accuracy.

 AS Tracking overcomes these barriers by a different approach.